benwiley4000/win95-media-player/README.md

 ## api

-### Win95MediaPlayer
+### MediaPlayer

 A fully-functional media player component.
-Accepts all the props accepted by `Win95MediaPlayerUI` and Cassette's [`PlayerContextProvider`](https://benwiley4000.github.io/cassette/styleguide/#playercontextprovider)
+Accepts all the props accepted by `MediaPlayerUI` and Cassette's [`PlayerContextProvider`](https://benwiley4000.github.io/cassette/styleguide/#playercontextprovider)

-### Win95MediaPlayerUI
+### MediaPlayerUI

-The UI component used by `Win95MediaPlayer`.
+The UI component used by `MediaPlayer`.
 If you're building a more complex media player app with Cassette, you can render this directly inside of a React tree wrapped by a `PlayerContextProvider` to hook into the surrounding `playerContext`.

 #### props